 Oak Park Intergenerational CoHousing will be structured as a condominium.
 Each unit will be individually owned, with the common areas jointly owned and collectively managed by the owners’ association.
 Members may modify their own units asthey would any privately owned condominium unit and may sell their unit as they please.

 What is the process for becoming a member?

 Prospective members should attend a general meeting held the first Tuesday of each month at the Oak Park Public Library see here for details.
 Upon deciding to join the group, a one-time $200 commitment fee is due.
 The funds are utilized for maintaining the website, paying for advertising, and other necessary organizational expenses.
-Finally, upon commitment, members should join one of three committees (Membership, Design-Development, Legal-Finance) to contribute to the community-building effort.
+Finally, upon commitment, members should join one of five committees (Membership, Design-Development, Legal, Finance, and Process) to contribute to the community-building effort.

 How are decisions made and disputes adjudicated within the community?

 The founding members and Development Committee are the primary decision-makers regarding the community at this time.
 Input from other members may be accepted at a later date.